Naveen-Arul/SQLTalk/README.md

 3. Set the environment variables:
    - `VITE_API_BASE_URL`: URL of your deployed backend
 4. The build command will automatically use the `vercel.json` configuration

+## Contributing

+We welcome contributions to SQLTalk!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Add tests if applicable
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Built with React, TypeScript, Tailwind CSS, and Shadcn UI
+- Powered by Groq AI for natural language processing
+- PostgreSQL for reliable database operations